slepc/slepc/doc/source/documentation/manual/pep.md

 This allows the application programmer to set any of the `EPS` options directly within the code.
 Also, it is possible to change the `EPS` options through the command-line, simply by prefixing the `EPS` options with `-pep_linear_`.

 In `PEPLINEAR`, if the eigenproblem is quadratic, the expression used in the linearization is dictated by the problem type set with `PEPProblemType`, which chooses from non-symmetric {math:numref}`eq:lingen`, symmetric {math:numref}`eq:linsym`, and Hamiltonian {math:numref}`eq:linham` linearizations.
-The parameters $(\alpha,\beta)$ of these linearizations can be set with `PEPLinearSetLinearization`
+The parameters $(\alpha,\beta)$ of these linearizations can be set with:

 ```{code} c
 PEPLinearSetLinearization(PEP pep,PetscReal alpha,PetscReal beta);